doseishan/tachibanasoft/privacy.md

 　The following two are required to display advertisements Android.permission.INTERNET Android.permission.ACCESS_NETWORK_STATE
+  The following is required to in-app purchase
+        com.android.vending.BILLING

 About revision of privacy policy
 　In order to comply with laws and ordinances related to personal information, We may revise the privacy policy as necessary.